-Officine Caproni was the largest aircraft manufacturing complex of time: it employed 45.000 workers and accounted for 25% of the national production and 40% of the international exports.
+Officine Caproni was the largest aircraft manufacturing complex of the time: it employed 45.000 workers and accounted for 25% of the national production and 40% of the international exports.

 At the end of the Second World War, the economic crisis and the deep damages caused by wars bombing culminated in the closing of the company.
 In 1951 the activity stopped and in 1955 it officially went into liquidation.
-The following industrial settlement started with the fragmentation of the whole complex which hosted different activities in the end.
+The following industrial settlement started with the fragmentation of the whole complex which hosted different industrial activities in the end.

-In 2001, architect Nicola Gisonda began a project of restoration of a company segment, creating Officine del Volo two years after.
+In 2003, architect Nicola Gisonda began a project of restoration of a company segment, creating Officine del Volo two years after.

-Based on the concept of philological renovation developed by Camillo Boito, one of the most important architects of the second half of the 19th century, what could be preserved has been kept, while new contemporary and design elements were introduced, such as the large iron outdoor staircase which looks like a suspended gangway; the fence made up of bent weathering steel sheet, recalls the outline of an airplane pushed by the wind; the lift, characterised by a modern look, is made of crystal and steel.
+Based on the concept of philological renovation developed by Camillo Boito, one of the most important architects of the second half of the 19th century, what could be preserved has been kept, while new contemporary and design elements were introduced, such as the large iron outdoor staircase which looks like a suspended gangway; the fence made up of bent weathering steel sheet, recalls the outline of an airplane pushed by the wind; the lift, characterised by a modern look, made of crystal and steel.

 The philological restoration revolved around the following issues:

-This project leads to an extraordinary journey full of sensations from the city of the aircraft manufacturing industry to a modern metropolis, from the creativity of the early 20th century to the current functionality
+This project leads to an extraordinary journey full of sensations from the city of the aircraft manufacturing industry to a modern metropolis, from the creativity of the early 20th century to the current functionality.

 Info: Officine del Volo – Un progetto di Nicola Gisonda.
 Restauro di un’architettura industriale per nuove funzionalità.